MostTornBrain/FSC-tools/README.md

 # FSC-tools
-Python scripts to support creating Campaign Cartographer 3+ Symbol Catalogs
+Python scripts to support creating Campaign Cartographer 3+ Symbol Catalogs This has no external Python module depencies.
+It should work with a plain Python 3 installation.

-Requires one external Python module dependency: Pillow, for PNG image dimension fetching `pip install Pillow`

 ## Usage
 `FSC_create_symbol_catalog.py [-h] -s SOURCE_DIRS [SOURCE_DIRS ...] -o OUTPUT_FILE`